 That’s one reason why the Densercise™ eBook System is a companion to the Program.
 While nourishing your bones with nutritious foods and supplements, Densercise™ will help you achieve the strength, balance, and increased bone strength you need to prevent fractures.
 And it only takes 15 minutes a day, 3 days a week.

-As always, the Save Our Bones Program and the Densercise™ eBook System are risk-free.
+As always, the Osteoporosis Reversal Program and the Densercise™ eBook System are risk-free.
 If you are not satisfied with Densercise™ within 60 days, for any reason, simply let us know and we will refund your money.

-The Save Our Bones Program has always been backed by our one-year money-back guarantee, but I’m so confident in the Program that we’re offering an unprecedented…
+The Osteoporosis Reversal Program has always been backed by our one-year money-back guarantee, but I’m so confident in the Program that we’re offering an unprecedented…

 1-Year, Double Your Money Back Guarantee!

 That’s right – if you don’t see results after 1 year on the Program, we will give you back double your money.
-Click here to learn more about this amazing offer, and click here to get all the details about the Save Our Bones Program.
+Click here to learn more about this amazing offer, and click here to get all the details about the Osteoporosis Reversal Program.

 Till next time,

 1 Tamminen, Inari S., et al. “Altered bone composition in children with vertebral fracture.”
 Journal of Bone and Mineral Research.
 September 2011.
 Vol. 26, Issue 9, pp 2226-2234.
 Web. http://onlinelibrary.wiley.com/doi/10.1002/jbmr.409/abstract

 2 The Osteoporosis Reversal Program, Chapter 2, page 31